codecov/example-python/README.md

 # public repo using Travis, CircleCI or AppVeyor
 codecov

-# all other CI and priveta repositories
+# all other CI and private repositories
 codecov --token=<repo token>
 ```